SecOpsPete/secure-soho-network/secure-soho-network-lab/README.md

 # 🛡️ Home Network Security Lab

-This lab documents the architecture and configuration of a secure, segmented home network built using the ASUS RT-AX86U Pro router.
-It features IoT isolation, VPN Fusion split tunneling with NordVPN, firewall hardening, and centralized syslog logging via a Raspberry Pi 4.
+This lab documents the architecture and configuration of a secure, segmented home network built using the ASUS RT-AX86U Pro router and ASUS ZenWiFi XT9 AX7800 mesh node in AP (Access Point) mode.
+It features IoT isolation, VPN Fusion split tunneling with NordVPN, firewall hardening, centralized syslog logging via a Raspberry Pi 4, and growing layers of redundancy including UPS protection and fine-tuned wireless channel allocation.

 ---